MSc in Renal Medicine

 The MSc is a progression from the Postgraduate Diploma in Renal Medicine, and on completion of the course you will receive an MSc in Renal Medicine from the University of South Wales.

-Richard Smith, Consultant Nephrologist and Associate Medical Director for Research and Innovation at Ipswich Hospital is the Course Director for our Renal Medicine Masters course.
+Richard Smith, Consultant Nephrologist and Clinical Director for Research at East Suffolk and North Essex Foundation Trust is the Course Director for our Renal Medicine Postgraduate Diploma.
 Richard has:

-- 21 years of teaching experience including at the University of Cambridge, the University of Oxford, Cardiff University, the University of Bristol and now, the University of South Wales
+- 28 years of teaching experience including at the University of Cambridge, the University of Oxford, Cardiff University, the University of Bristol and now, the University of South Wales.

-- 22 years’ experience of clinical trials and academic research, including papers published in 38 peer-reviewed journals
+- 28 years experience of clinical trials and academic research, including 42 publications in peer-reviewed journals

 You can study the MSc in Renal Medicine over 1 or 2 years.